DynaMIT-uib/DynaMIT-uib.github.io/pages/home.md

 ### **How is Earth's atmosphere dynamically coupled to space?**

-The DynaMIT project challenges the long-held assumption that the ionosphere is in a steady state.
-This static view limits our ability to fully understand the intricate interplay between the atmosphere and space plasma and resulting phenomena such as the aurora.
+DynaMIT is an ERC-funded project that explores the dynamic coupling between Earth’s atmosphere and space.
+We move beyond traditional steady-state electric circuit models, which limit our understanding of the complex interplay between the atmosphere, space plasma, and phenomena such as the aurora.

-DynaMIT takes a dynamic approach to magnetosphere-ionosphere-thermosphere coupling.
-Using first principles, we model the interactions between the neutral atmosphere, plasma, and electromagnetic fields.
+DynaMIT takes a dynamic, first-principles approach to magnetosphere-ionosphere-thermosphere coupling, modeling the interactions between the neutral atmosphere, plasma, and electromagnetic fields.
+By advancing our theoretical understanding, we also aim to better interpret observational data and uncover the physical mechanisms behind the variability we observe in near-Earth space.

-Read more about the DynaMIT project [here](https://dynamit-uib.github.io/news-archive/2024/about-dynamit).
+See the DynaMIT project page at ERC [webpage](https://cordis.europa.eu/project/id/101086985).

 <!-- The additional text located after the 2 post cards on the home page has been added to _layouts/home.html -->